Nursing Home Vs. In Home Care Services In San Diego, CA

 The In Home Care Difference

 That said, despite potential challenges associated with aging in place, AARP surveys indicate that over 95 percent of seniors want to live and die in their own home.
-Thankfully, for most seniors, in-home care will easily meet their support requirements.
+Thankfully, for most seniors, in home care services will easily meet their support requirements.

-In-home care generally refers to non-medical services and supports provided to a senior at their place of residence in order to facilitate one or more daily living activities, such as housekeeping, laundry, meal preparation, running errands, or personal care (bathing, grooming, dressing, toileting, etc.).
+In home care services generally refer to non-medical services and supports provided to a senior at their place of residence in order to facilitate one or more daily living activities, such as housekeeping, laundry, meal preparation, running errands, or personal care (bathing, grooming, dressing, toileting, etc.).
 While these tasks may seem fairly mundane, they often present unique challenges for seniors who have lost mobility or dexterity with age.
 Many seniors only need a helping hand to remain comfortably at home.

 In short, there are times when a nursing home is the right solution for a senior's needs.
-More times than not, however, a senior can maintain their independence, freedom, and quality of life with quality in-home care support.
+More times than not, however, a senior can maintain their independence, freedom, and quality of life with quality in home care services.
 For more information, contact your local Comfort Keepers representative.